-You may think that using attention-grabbing or click-baity terms like “wow!” or “must-see!!!” would help your listings, but these words do nothing for SEO.
-Buyers don’t search for these terms so you’re only cramming your titles with unnecessary words and characters.
+You may think that using attention-grabbing terms like “wow!” or “must-see!!!” would help your listings, but these words do nothing for SEO.
+Buyers don’t search for these terms(and are likely annoyed by them), so you’re only cramming your titles with unnecessary words and characters.

 Trying to hide text by making it invisible or by changing the color so it disappears into the background is unacceptable and violates eBay’s search engine guidelines, which can lead to poorly-ranked listings—or worse—your account getting penalized by eBay.

 While you can get plenty of SEO and keyword ideas using eBay’s native search bar, consider using third-party tools that offer deeper insights into keyword search volume and competition.
-Having that data helps you identify the best keywords, so can make sure you’re using terms that your customers are searching for.
+Having that data helps you identify the best keywords, so you can make sure you’re using terms that your customers are searching for.

-Here are a handful of eBay listing tools that can help your SEO strategy.
+Here’s a handful of eBay listing tools that can help your SEO strategy.